-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 00 01
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLEC CURRENT POLICY. т

 1303 ALTCS Application Process

 1303 ALTCS Application Process

 ALTCS applications are different from other AHCCCS Medical Assistance applications in the following ways:

 - A financial interview with the customer or customer's representative is required; - A Pre-Admission Screening (PAS) assessment is required; - A Share of Cost (SOC) is estimated and determined; and - Customers may still qualify for other AHCCCS Medicaid Assistance categories, when they fail to meet requirements that only apply to ALTCS.